 Schools, classrooms, hallways, offices, and building corridors often harbor mold and dust mites, as do their ventilation systems.
 If you are allergic to mold and work in an office building, or are a parent with children who are allergic to mold, you should find out how often the school or building cleans their vents, and if they use high-efficiency air filters to remove mold, pollen, and other particles from the air.
 This may help to alleviate some of your mold allergy symptoms.

-What Can I Do About Mold Symptoms?
+What Can I Do About My Symptoms?

 Unfortunately, there is no cure for a mold allergy, but there are ways to reduce the symptoms.
 While a change in diet and simple over the counter drugs can help relieve your pain, it is important to try and avoid mold whenever possible.
 Indoor environments may contain high levels of mold, and since we spend 90% of our time indoors, we are very susceptible to it.
 If you had a water leak from an ice dam this winter, mold may be growing behind your walls, especially now that the weather has warmed up.

 Obviously you cannot avoid mold altogether, but removing it from your home or work environment is a huge leap in the right direction.